Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data

 A central concern with this research design is possible reverse causality.
-Since the treatment intensity is the product of two variables, $\Delta MW_{j,t-l} \times Bite_{k(j),t-l}$, the potential for reverse causality must be addressed for each of these variables in turn. $\Delta MW_{j,t-l}$ suffers from reverse causality if policymakers increase the minimum wage in response to local inflation (e.g. in an effort to keep real wages constant).
+Since the treatment intensity is the product of two variables, $\Delta MW_{j,t-l} \times Bite_{k(j),t-l}$, the potential for reverse causality must be addressed for each of these variables in turn. $\Delta MW_{j,t-l}$ would suffer from reverse causality if policymakers were to increase the minimum wage in response to local inflation (e.g. in an effort to keep real wages constant).
 This is clearly not the case with the statewide hikes in my sample, since they are either predetermined or linked to the CPI-W, a national---not local---price index.\footnote{The city of Seattle has a citywide minimum wage that could be endogenous for some businesses for event 3 (January 1st, 2021).
-I address this possibility in Appendix \ref{appendix:d.2} and show that the main results are robust to dropping Seattle establishments for event 3.} $Bite_{k(j),t-l}$ suffers from reverse causality if county-level inflation drives wages.
-To account for this possibility, I include county fixed effects to absorb county-level differences in trend inflation.
-Moreover, the distributed lag specification allows me to closely examine effect timing.
-Thus, to the extent that differences in inflation trends remain, these can be easily distinguished from treatment effects.
+I address this possibility in Appendix \ref{appendix:d.2} and show that the main results are robust to dropping Seattle establishments for event 3.} $Bite_{k(j),t-l}$ would suffer from reverse causality if county-level inflation drove wages.
+To account for this possibility, in a robustness check I include county fixed effects to absorb county-level differences in trend inflation.\footnote{Note that the baseline specification controls for establishment fixed effects because both the treatment and outcome variables are first-differenced by construction.} Moreover, the distributed lag specification allows me to closely examine effect timing so that to the extent that differences in inflation trends remain, these can be easily distinguished from treatment effects.